3.7. Parallel Query

 Filter: (data > 100)

-$$ \begin{align} S_{n} &= S_{n_{1}} + S_{n_{2}} \\ A_{n} &= \frac{1}{n_{1} + n_{2}} (S_{n_{1}} + S_{n_{2}} ) \\ V_{n} &= (V_{n_{1}} + V_{n_{2}}) + \frac{n_{1} n_{2}}{n_{1} + n_{2}} \left(\frac{S_{n_{1}}}{n_{1}} - \frac{S_{n_{2}}}{n_{2}} \right)^{2} \end{align} $$The finalize aggregate node aggregates the intermediate results using the formulas above.
+$$ \begin{align} S_{n} &= S_{n_{1}} + S_{n_{2}} \\ A_{n} &= \frac{1}{n_{1} + n_{2}} (S_{n_{1}} + S_{n_{2}} ) \\ V_{n} &= (V_{n_{1}} + V_{n_{2}}) + \frac{n_{1} n_{2}}{n_{1} + n_{2}} \left(\frac{S_{n_{1}}}{n_{1}} - \frac{S_{n_{2}}}{n_{2}} \right)^{2} \end{align} $$The Finalize Aggregate node uses these formulas to merge the partial results.
+For queries involving three or more workers, this process is repeated iteratively to reach the final value.

 Given: